prayther/uteeg/README.md

 This directory needs to be in an httpd DocumentRoot suggest default /var/www/html/ks.
-The whole directory is important. /var/www/html/ks/[iso,manifest,post,partitions,packages,network]
+The whole directory is important. /var/www/html/ks/[iso,manifest,post,partitions,packages,network] Create a /var/www/html/[passwd,rhn-acct] files with your Red Hat CDN credentials.
+If you want to have them auto entered when registering.

 The kickstart file is embedded in virt-inst.sh and is written to a temp name_date.cfg file for the actual kickstart.